I Understand That Therapy Is A Financial Commitment.

 I am also able to extend sessions at a rate of $100 per 30 minutes.

 I am also able to extend sessions upon request at a rate of $100 per 30 minutes.

 All Intake Appointments Include:

-I do not participate with any insurance panels and am considered an out-of-network provider.
+I do not participate with any insurance panels.

 With insurance companies dictating clinical decisions such as length of treatment, frequency/length of sessions, and mandated mental health diagnosis for reimbursement, I have decided to part ways from all insurance companies and instead focus on providing the best care to all of my clients without being controlled by insurance companies.